-A four-person sub-committee, led by a Safeguarding Officer that effectively deals with issues, manages concerns.
+A four-person sub-committee, led by a Safeguarding Officer that effectively deals with issues and manages concerns.

-A clear line of accountability within the club work on safeguarding and promoting the welfare of children and young people.
+A clear line of accountability within the club on safeguarding and promoting the welfare of children and young people.

 Appropriate checks on and training for Safeguarding Officers.